-Item 5: Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities
+Item 5: Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities Market Information

-Market Information

 Applied's common stock is traded on the NASDAQ Global Select Market under the symbol AMAT.
-As of December 10, 2021, there were 2,833 registered holders of Applied common stock.
-Information regarding quarterly cash dividends declared on Applied Materials's common stock during fiscal 2021, 2020 and 2019 may be found under "Management's Discussion and Analysis of Financial Condition and Results of Operations - Financial Condition, Liquidity and Capital Resources".
+As of December 9, 2022, there were 2,825 registered holders of Applied common stock.
+Information regarding quarterly cash dividends declared on Applied Materials' common stock during fiscal 2022, 2021 and 2020 may be found under "Management's Discussion and Analysis of Financial Condition and Results of Operations - Financial Condition, Liquidity and Capital Resources".